How to relinquish a licence

 There are 2 restrictions to the licensee’s right to surrender or determine.

 - ‘Non-standard’ surrenders – irregular shapes defined by very short lines, or surrenders that leave a very small licensed area.
 The exact definition is in the clause titled ‘Areas surrendered’ within each licence (see the 2004 Model Clauses Regulations for example).
-Non-standard determinations require the Oil and Gas Authority (OGA) assent.
+Non-standard surrenders require the Oil and Gas Authority (OGA) assent.

 Company loss of licence involvement